AlexisBalayre/Cranfield_Group_Project/PINNs_repo/README.md

 This will process your dataset, train the model according to predefined specifications, and generate logs of the training session in the `tb_logs/` directory.
 The weights of the trained model will be saved in the `checkpoints/` subdirectory of each version.
 For instance, the best weights of the model training Version 1 will be saved in `tb_logs/ChannelTurbulenceModelPINN/version_1/checkpoints/`.

 Tailor the model architecture and training configurations to meet specific requirements by modifying the `train_model.py` script.
-Parameters such as input dimensions, the architecture of hidden layers, learning rates, and more can be adjusted to optimize performance for different turbulence characteristics.
+Parameters such as input dimensions, the architecture of hidden layers, learning rates, and more can be adjusted to optimise performance for different turbulence characteristics.

 #### Hyperparameter Tuning